JaradAng/Predicitive_Maintenance_Project/README.md

 * The best classification model for fail or not fail is the Decision Tree Classifier.
 The modele did better on the train due.
 Decision tree had an 81% recall rate which means guessed actual failures correctly and an overall accuracy of 86%.
 * The top two performing models for both the multiclassification and regular classification were Decision Tree and XGBoost Classifier.
 The decision tree performed slight better in over recall with a 73% compared to XGBoosts 66%.
 However XG has a 97% accuracy compared to just 7% of decisions tree, due to the extreme difference in accuracy I will be going with XGBoost for the test.
 * Recall proved to be lower than overall accuracy.
 However, if I were to use accuracy for the baseline, I would be able to beat baseline by roughly 2%
+* After running the models on test they slightly beat validate.
+Since there is no recall for

 ---
 # Recommendations